 Beginning May 2018, the European Union’s (EU) General Data Protection Regulation (GDPR) will gain regulatory power.
 This law includes US-based businesses, specifically multinational companies, who will be subject to the regulations if their databases contain any information on EU citizens residing in the EU.
 The simplest approach to comply would be to block all users in the EU, but that would be nearly impossible.

-ONEcount, the audience activation platform combines CDP, DMP, and CIAM capabilities into a single platform.
-This provides media companies a powerful tool that aligns data collection practices with GDPR compliance regulations.
+ONEcount, the marketing tech platform combines CDP and identity resolution capabilities into a single platform.
+This provides companies a powerful toolsuite that aligns data collection practices with GDPR compliance regulations.

 Compliance means: opt-in tracking, giving users the right to modify collected data, giving users the right to opt-out, also known as “the right to be forgotten”.
 Further, data collection forms must be easy to use and to understand an organization’s purpose for data collection.
 To collect information from users under the age of 16, parental consent must be given.

 Since the laws final approval in April of 2016, ONEcount has followed the evolution of GDPR.

 For the many organizations that are currently challenged by data living in disparate data silos, the law creates a great need for a customer data platform (CDP) to consolidate customer data.
 Data consolidation allows organizations to efficiently manage data in one comprehensive platform.
 If a user record does need to be removed, ONEcount clients remove it from all databases using one application-saving time and eliminating the possibility of one or two databases being overlooked.

 This allows media companies to maintain GDPR compliance, while reaping the full financial benefit of audience activation and targeting.